learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ### CART training algorithm

-In this lab we will focus on the *CART* algorithm (Classification and Regression Trees) for *regression*.
+In this lab, we will focus on the *CART* algorithm (Classification and Regression Trees) for *regression*.

 > The CART algorithm builds a *binary tree* in which every non-leaf node has exactly two children (corresponding to a yes/no answer).